Chapter o5, in which the company is drunk with summer

 The tiny creature flew to his fist and studied the mug, as if considering if she should take it or not.
 Kili tried hard not to voice his frustration with her reluctance, until the pixie took the mug out of his hand and unflappably threw it in the stream.
 He stared at his empty hand, at the sneering pixie, at the flowing stream, and the cycle continued thus for a couple of times before Kili finally lost his temper.

-"Why, by the gods, did you do that?
+"Why, by the heavens, did you do that?
 Are you not right in the head?" he shrieked while the pixie only snickered at his desolate expression.

 Mumbling curses, Kili started for the stream.
 He did not, however, manage to take more than a couple of steps when the pixie grabbed hold of a considerable amount of his hair and started tugging on it violently.
 Startled, Kili cried out in pain.